A silhouette of a person with a scarf blowing on a hillside.

 Fieldwork

-Where possible, you'll visit photographers' studios, agencies and picture libraries, throughout the course.
+Where possible, you'll visit photographers' studios, agencies, galleries and publishing houses, throughout your Photography degree.

 Photography is an international business and where possible, you'll have the opportunity to visit cities like New York, Paris, Marseilles, Barcelona and Vienna for photography festivals.